Competing Models: Related Literature

 Finally, the understanding that agents should be cognizant that their models may be misspecified has also led to new approaches in mechanism design, where the designer accounts for misspecification in various ways.
-The literature on robust mechanism design (beginning with the seminal \citealt{bergemann2005robust}) provides foundations for using stronger solution concepts. \cite{madarasz2017sellers} shows that an optimal mechanism may perform very poorly if the planner's model is even slightly misspecified, and identifies a class of near optimal mechanisms that degrade gracefully.
-Works such as \cite{chassang2013calibrated} and \cite{carroll2015robustness} develop optimal `robust' contracts in general settings and contrast to classical optimal contracting.
+The literature on robust mechanism design (beginning with the seminal \citealt{bergemann2005robust}) provides foundations for using stronger solution concepts. \cite{madarasz2017sellers} show that an optimal mechanism may perform very poorly if the planner's model is even slightly misspecified, and they identify a class of near optimal mechanisms that degrade gracefully.
+Works such as \cite{chassang2013calibrated} and \cite{carroll2015robustness} develop optimal ``robust'' contracts and contrast to classical optimal contracting.

 Since one natural application of our model is an auction, our results are related to \cite{atakan2014auctions}, who consider the competitive sale of assets whose value depends on how they are utilized.\footnote{\cite{bond2010information} study a trading environment with a similar feature.} The successful bidder chooses an action that determines, together with the state of the world, the payoff generated by the asset.
 They focus on a setting where bidders have a common prior but observe private signals.
 Their main result is the possibility of (complete) failure of information aggregation.
-Our results are similar in that in our applications as well the value of the object depends on an action taken by the agent.
-However, our paper considers a complementary environment where all bidders observe the same information but they have different priors.
+Our model is similar in that the value of the object depends on an action taken by the agent.
+However, our work considers a complementary environment where all bidders observe the same information but have different priors.
 Information aggregation is ruled out by assumption, and our key theme is model selection.

-We assume that agents have different priors and are fully aware they have different priors: that is to say our agents agree to disagree.
+We assume that agents have different priors and are fully aware they have different priors: that is to say, our agents agree to disagree.
 This assumption has been used in economic theory at least since \cite{harrison1978speculative}.
 We refer the reader to \cite{morris1995common} for a discussion of the common and heterogeneous prior traditions in economic theory.
-Heterogenous priors have been used in a number of applications in bargaining \citep{yildiz2003bargaining}, trade \citep{morris1994trade}, financial markets \citep{scheinkman2003overconfidence,ottaviani2015price} and more.
+Heterogenous priors have been used in a number of applications in bargaining \citep{yildiz2003bargaining}, trade \citep{morris1994trade}, financial markets \citep{scheinkman2003overconfidence,ottaviani2015price}, and more.